sashaegorov/vagrant-ansible-cassandra/README.md

 Connect to any node and perform the following `nodetool status`.

+# Known issues

+- **Sometime after provision finishes, `nodetool status` shows no nodes.** Check Cassandra service status on each node `sudo service cassandra status` and restart it sudo `service cassandra restart`.
+After restart node should join cluster.
+In some cases `vagrant reload` also works.
+- **Nothing happens.** This configuration runs several nodes' VMs first and than  provisioner VM.
+In case if there is no sufficient amount of memory on machine, it will start only one or two.
+Check VMs status via `vagrant status` and reduce amount of nodes.
+- **On Windows Vagrant version 1.8.1 has a bug** which prevents correct folder mapping.
+Make sure latest Virtualbox version is installed.
+In order to temporary fix that, apply
+- **On Windows hosts connection timeout occures**.
+Enable GUI and check.

+# Node count

+In order to update node number follow this checklist:
+- Add them to `ansible/vagrant_inventory` file which responsible for SSH-access
+- Edit them to `ansible/vagrant.yml` playbook
+- Add new file to `ansible/host_vars`

 # TODO

+- Generate some file programmatically e.g. `vagrant_inventory`
 - Remove workaround for Ansible v.2.0
 - ~~Move to Oracle JDK as recommended in logs~~